 However, if the 2.4 Ghz. and 5 Ghz. network information displayed in the “Extended Network information” screen looks okay, then tap the “Create Extended Networks” button.
 This brings the new wireless networks “on the air,” and takes you to the final screen in this Wi-Fi range extender setup.

-9. Verify that you get the “Your extender is now configured…” screen.
+9. Check for the “Your extender is now configured…” Screen

 If all went well, then after a short pause, the “Extended Networks Configuration Done” screen appears, as shown next.
 This page shows you the SSIDs, security types, and passwords of the extended networks you just set up.